-- 2.1 Supplied-Air Respirator (SAR) completely assembled atmosphere supplying respirators designed for use as respiratory protection during entry into and escape from atmospheres not immediately dangerous to life or health (non-IDLH). - 2.2 Self-contained breathing apparatus (SCBA) completely assembled, portable, self-contained devices designed for use as respiratory protection during entry into and escape from or escape only from hazardous atmospheres. - 2.3 Supplied-Air Respirator/Self-contained breathing apparatus (SAR/SCBA) completely assembled atmosphere supplying respirators with an integrated SCBA cylinder designed for use as respiratory protection during entry into and escape from hazardous atmospheres including atmospheres immediately dangerous to life or health (IDLH). - 2.4 Airline Respirator respiratory protection system that starts where the system connects to the Grade D or better breathing gas and includes the respiratory inlet covering. - 2.5 Airsource Respirator respiratory protection system that encompasses a portable blower/air compressor supplying breathing air to the respiratory inlet covering. - 2.6 Portable blower/air compressor primary air supply for Airsource respirators which can be readily moved or carried (100 lb maximum) or rolled via a permanently-mounted manually propelled cart (300 lb maximum).
-These limitations do not include respiratory inlet coverings, hoses, or other components but do include batteries, cords, transformers, etc. as needed to power the portable blower/compressor.
-Portable blower/air compressors may not be attached or mounted in any way to a structure or self propelled vehicle. - 2.7 Tight-fitting SAR a SAR which contains a respiratory inlet covering that is designed to seal to the face or neck. - 2.8 Loose-fitting SAR a SAR which contains a respiratory inlet covering that may contact but does not seal completely to the face or neck.
-It may consist of a hood, helmet or loose fitting facepiece. - 2.8.1 Hood a loose-fitting respiratory inlet covering that covers the head and neck and may cover portions of the shoulders and torso.
+- 2.1 Supplied-Air Respirator (SAR) including all completely assembled respirators designed for use as respiratory protection during entry into and escape from atmospheres not immediately dangerous to life or health (non-IDLH). - 2.2 Self-contained breathing apparatus (SCBA) atmosphere supplying respirators including all completely assembled, portable, self-contained devices designed for use as respiratory protection during entry into and escape from or escape only from hazardous atmospheres. - 2.3 Supplied-Air Respirator/Self-contained breathing apparatus (SAR/SCBA) including all completely assembled respirators with an integrated SCBA cylinder designed for use as respiratory protection during entry into and escape from hazardous atmospheres including atmospheres immediately dangerous to life or health (IDLH). - 2.4 Airline Respirator represents an approved respiratory protection system that starts where the system connects to the Grade D or better breathing gas and includes the respiratory inlet covering. - 2.5 Airsource Respirator represents an approved respiratory protection system that encompasses a portable blower/air compressor supplying breathing air to the respiratory inlet covering. - 2.6 Portable blower/air compressor primary air supply for Airsource respirators and designed as such that it can be carried to the work location by no more than two persons (100 lb maximum including accessories) or rolled (manually or self-propelled) to the work location via a cart mounted system (300 lb maximum including accessories).
+This system may supply a maximum of three users simultaneously (plus a pneumatic tool connection per user if so equipped). - 2.7 Tight-fitting SAR a SAR which contains a respiratory inlet covering that is designed to seal to the face or neck. - 2.8 Loose-fitting SAR a SAR which contains a respiratory inlet covering that may contact but does not seal completely to the face or neck.
+It may consist of a hood, helmet or loose fitting facepiece.

-- 2.8.2 Helmet a loose-fitting non-flexible respiratory inlet covering that is designed to offer impact and penetration protection of the head.
-It covers the head and may cover portions of the neck and shoulders. - 2.8.3 Loose-fitting facepiece a respiratory inlet covering which makes contact with but does not seal to the face.
-It does not cover the neck, the back of the head or shoulders.
-It may or may not include head protection. - 2.9 CBRN protection A SAR that provides protection from chemical, biological, radiological, and nuclear hazards that have been represented by Live Agent Testing (LAT). - 2.10 Respiratory inlet covering A half or full facepiece, hood, helmet or loose fitting facepiece or some combination of these that serves as a respiratory protective covering to the nose and mouth area. - 2.11 Work flow- A SAR air flow rating.
-The four ratings are low, moderate, high, or very high as designated by the manufacturer. - 2.12 Positive pressure in the breathing zone of the respiratory inlet covering Pressure inside the facepiece in relation to the immediate environment is positive during both inhalation and exhalation.
-The measurement method and tolerance will be defined in a NIOSH standard test procedure (STP).
+- 2.8.1 Hood a loose-fitting respiratory inlet covering that covers the head and neck and may cover portions of the shoulders. - 2.8.2 Helmet a loose-fitting non-flexible respiratory inlet covering that is designed to offer impact and penetration protection of the head. - 2.8.3 Loose-fitting facepiece a respiratory inlet covering which makes contact with but does not seal to the face.
+It may not cover the neck, the back of the head or shoulders. - 2.8.4 Loose-fitting neck dam a respiratory inlet covering which makes contact with but does not seal to the neck. - 2.9 CBRN protection A SAR that provides protection from chemical, biological, radiological, and nuclear hazards that have been represented by Live Agent Testing (LAT). - 2.10 Respiratory inlet covering A facepiece, hood, helmet or some combination of these that serves as a respiratory protective covering to the nose and mouth area. - 2.11 Work rating- A SAR air flow rating.
+The three ratings are low, moderate or high, as designated by the manufacturer. - 2.12 Positive pressure in the breathing zone of the respiratory inlet covering Pressure inside the facepiece in relation to the immediate environment is positive during both inhalation and exhalation.
+The measurement method and tolerance will be defined in the standard test procedure (STP).